 The primary function of the Board is to provide entrepreneurial leadership and direction within a framework of prudent and effective controls which enable risks to be assessed and managed.
-The Board is responsible for organising and directing the affairs of the Company in a manner that is most likely to meet the Company's objectives and promote the long-term success of the Company for the benefit of its shareholders.
-This is done in a way that is consistent with its constitution (the Constitution), applicable regulatory requirements and current corporate governance practices and to safeguard customers' interests.
+The Board is responsible for organising and directing the affairs of the Company, in a way that is most likely to meet the Company's objectives and promote the long-term success of the Company, for the benefit of its shareholders.
+This is managed in a way that is consistent with its constitution (the Constitution), applicable regulatory requirements and current corporate governance practices, to safeguard customers' interests.